Somali refugee to share story of survival and hope

 The CMHR has also launched a series of blog posts based on its own recent conversations with notable Black Canadians, including Jean Augustine, Lawrence Hill, Rosemary Sadlier, Perdita Felicien, Amanda Parris, Devon Clunis, Aisha Alfa and Lindell Smith.
 The first post features actors who portray Underground Railroad heroine Harriet Tubman in Manitoba Theatre for Young People's production The Power of Harriet T, which runs until February 14.

-Black History Month was formally recognized by the Government of Canada in 1995 following a motion introduced in the House of Commons by the first Black Canadian woman elected to Parliament, the Honourable Jean Augustine.
+Black History Month - will open in a new tab was formally recognized by the Government of Canada in 1995 following a motion - will open in a new tab introduced in the House of Commons by the first Black Canadian woman elected to Parliament, the Honourable Jean Augustine.

 Each February, Canadians celebrate the many achievements and contributions of Black Canadians throughout history.
 Participants gain insight into the culture and experiences of Black Canadians, and their vital role in the community.
-In Manitoba, the annual celebration was launched in 1981 with a service at Pilgrim Baptist Church and an awards banquet.
+In Manitoba - will open in a new tab, the annual celebration was launched in 1981 with a service at Pilgrim Baptist Church and an awards banquet.

 In its galleries, the CMHR presents the human rights stories of many Black Canadians from past and present – tales of violation, survival, resistance and resilience.
 Exhibits about Black Canadians and Americans, and their efforts to uphold human rights for themselves and others, can be found throughout the Museum.
 See attached backgrounder for more information.